William Apollos James House – Bishopville, South Carolina

-The William Apollos James house is listed in the National Register, which adds the following:
+The William Apollos James house is listed in the National Register:

 The William Apollos James House, built in 1903 and substantially altered in 1911, is significant as an example of an early twentieth-century vernacular rendition of a Colonial Revival style residence which grew from a modest Folk Victorian cottage.
 The house was built in 1903 as a lateral-gabled, one-story Folk Victorian cottage with a center gabled dormer.
 It was occupied by the James family in January 1904.
 A second story with hip roof, as well as a hip roofed wraparound porch with boxed classical piers, was added in 1911.